 With the dearth of good news during the 1930s Great Depression era and with Balch and Jones’ experience in advertising, they were able to get a lot of media coverage of their new development.
 Balch and Jones’ sales gimmicks, such as a picnic to attract buyers, were stories covered by news outlets to boost hope during the economic depression.

 By the mid-1940s the name Wedgwood began to catch on and spread out from Balch’s first group of houses in the neighborhood.
-The first business other than Balch’s which named itself “Wedgwood” was the Wedgwood Tavern (8515 35th Ave NE) in 1945.
+The first business other than Balch’s Wedgwood Corporation which named itself “Wedgwood” was the Wedgwood Tavern (8515 35th Ave NE) in about 1945, as shown by a listing in the Seattle phone book.
 The tavern had previously been known as Hansen’s, and today it is called the Wedgwood Ale House.

-By 1946 several small shops at NE 85th Street were using the name Wedgwood: Wedgwood Radio & Appliance at 8501 35th Ave NE, Wedgwood Market & Deli at 8503, and Wedgwood Tavern at 8515.
-The exception to the naming in that block was McVicar Hardware at 8507, a father-and-son operation.
+In the 1940s and 1950s Balch acquired three of the four corners of the intersection of NE 85th Street on 35th Ave NE, and he held these for commercial development.
+The growth of housing near that intersection caused increasing numbers of businesses to locate there.
+By 1946 several small shops at the NE 85th Street intersection were using the name Wedgwood: Wedgwood Radio & Appliance at 8501 35th Ave NE, Wedgwood Market & Deli at 8503, and Wedgwood Tavern at 8515.
+The exception to the naming in that block was McVicar Hardware at 8507 35th Ave NE, a father-and-son operation.
 Also listed in the phone book for the year 1946 was Balch’s Wedgwood Rock real estate sales office at 7200 28th Ave NE, where the Wedgwood Rock can still be found.